kevinlawler/kerf1/README.md

     │ 3│2015.07.06T16:24:57.543│  108.356│   2│
     └──┴───────────────────────┴─────────┴────┘

 In Kerf "and" and "or" have different meanings and will operate on the columns prior to serving them up for consideration as indices.
+When using "or" or "and", be sure to parenthesize the subexpressions.
+So

+    select from running where (lane = 2) or (heartrate = 108.356)

+The following also works:

+    select from running where or(lane = 2, heartrate = 108.356)

 The supported SQL GROUP BY aggregation methods currently are: